Presidio Knolls School Review: Expensive Mandarin Immersion Program

 Here's a detailed review of Presidio Knolls School in San Francisco if you are considering sending your child or children there for preschool, elementary school, or middle school.

 The PKS web address is presidioknolls.org.
-Overall, I had a neutral impression of PKS due to its overly focus on fundraising efforts and poor experience during the interview process.
-It may have just been timing because the school was in the middle of building a large expansion in 2019.
+Overall, I had a neutral impression of PKS due to an overly focus on fundraising efforts and poor experiences during the interview process in 2019.
+It may have just been suboptimal timing because the school was in the middle of a large expansion.
+Your experience may differ and I hear they've since changed their parent-facing admissions officer at least once since.

 Presidio Knolls School (PKS) Review